-Some sportsbook operators showed flexibility and enriched their offerings by adding virtual simulated sports to their offering, and innovation in the world of online sports betting OddsMatrix supports bookmakers by offering simulated and esports data feeds.
+Some sportsbook operators showed flexibility and enriched their offerings by adding virtual simulated sports to their offering.
+An innovation in the world of online sports betting, OddsMatrix supports bookmakers by offering simulated and esports data feeds through our sports data APIs.
 This contributes to the creation of new opportunities for online betting operators and their customers.

 Two years later, what appeared to be a temporary solution is an official business direction that has gained its share of fans.
 This article focuses on whether simulation sports will gain even more traction when it comes to bettor preferences.

 Simulated sports betting happens when people bet on virtual competitions played out by artificial intelligence (AI) without human involvement.